gyselroth/docxBox/README.md

 #### Compare specific file from two DOCX archives

-Files that have changed between versions of a given document, can be inspected using the ``diff`` tool (which must be installed on your system).
+Files that have changed between versions of a document, can be inspected using the ``diff`` tool (which must be installed on your system).

 Display **side-by-side** comparison of the formatted XML of given file (``word/settings.xml``), with differences indicated: